 A diabetes diagnosis can be scary.
 If your doctor tells you you’re at risk for developing diabetes, you should take it very seriously.
 But there are ways you can start living healthier right away.
 If you already have diabetes, you can control it and be a healthy person living with diabetes.
-Learn more about the types of diabetes, the warning signs and how you can reduce your chance of developing it (or manage your diabetes better) below.
+Learn more about the types of diabetes, the warning signs and how you can reduce your chance of developing it, or managing your diabetes better.

 What is Diabetes?